-The USDA Child and Adult Care Food Program (CACFP) helps childcare and adult day care centers by providing funding for nutritious meals each day.
+The USDA Child and Adult Care Food Program (CACFP) helps daycares and after-school programs by providing funding for nutritious meals each day.
 But it takes a sponsor, or a direct contract with the State, to obtain these funds.
-And that's how we'd like to help.